darkalchemy/Pu-239/README.md

 TVMaze no key needed

+### Making Changes to css/js files
+Make any edits or changes to the files in templates and scripts folder, then run php bin/uglify.php to concatenate, minify and gzip the files for use

 ### Cache Engines

 couchbase, apcu, memcached, redis or file. file is set as default set in .env